 Mr Parvanov has a degree in Commercial Music and is a UK qualified teacher.
 He has a postgraduate certificate in education and over four years of experience teaching in London-based secondary schools.

-Joining as the Humanities Teacher at Phoenix House Mr Parvanov believes that nurturing the curiosity and passion of students allows them to become driven yet mindful members of society.
+Mr Parvanov believes that nurturing the curiosity and passion of students allows them to become driven yet mindful members of society.
 Teaching with an inquiry-based approach provides a holistic education for his students, developing their critical thinking and resilience alongside their knowledge of history and geography.

 Mr Parvanov’s teaching is often thematic, linking with other subjects and creating project work that offers students a way to develop a broader perspective, as well as working on the interpersonal skills needed for discussing and presenting ideas.
-Mr Parvanov is honoured to continue his practice as a teacher at Phoenix House.

 Ms Crouch grew up in North London and has a degree in Journalism and Media Studies from Staffordshire University.
 She developed a love of working with children as a teenager, when she volunteered at youth groups and local schools.